jpaquim/psycle/cpsycle/readme.txt

 MS-Windows

-Momentarily it compiles only with the VC2019(x86/x64 Win10), the other builds needs to be updated.
-VC6/2008 are not updated or tested at every commit.
-If this is done it will compile with VC6 x86 (win98), VC2008(x86 XP SP1), too.
+It compiles only with the VC2019(x86/x64 Win10), other builds needs to be updated.
+VC6/2008 are not updated or tested at every commit but if so it will compile with VC6 x86 (win98), VC2008(x86 XP SP1), too.
 Install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
+At this point the host will run, but for loading the native plugins you need some modules from an existing psycle mfc installation.
 Copy the appropiate vc runtime and universalis dlls from an existing psycle installation to the output dir(cpsycle/debug and cpsycle/release).
 Only in VC6 set the working dir (host project settings) to